milahu/awesome-transpilers/README.md

 ### Progsbase

+TODO what exactly is this? a transpiler service?

 - https://www.progsbase.com/
 - "Job Payments: You can create programming jobs using the progsbase client.
 Create payments here to reward developers who implement a solution to your job."
 - closed source